distubejs/extractor-plugins/packages/spotify/README.md

 # @distube/spotify

-A DisTube info extractor plugin for supporting Spotify URL.
+A DisTube info extractor plugin for supporting Spotify.

 [_What is an info extractor plugin?_](https://github.com/skick1234/DisTube/wiki/Projects-Hub#plugins)